leoisqualified/phisher/README.md

 - Expanding the dataset to include newer phishing patterns.
 - Testing deep learning models for potential performance improvement.
-- Leveraging Intrusive Detection System to allow the extension funtion at the network level.
+- Leveraging Intrusive Detection System to allow the extension function at the network level.
+- JWT-based API auth (instead of API keys in headers)
+- Emails alerts for blacklisted URLs

 ---